nirvana1707/pulmonary-fibrosis-progression/README.md

 ## Methodology

-The methodology consists of exploring an ensemble approach based on ResNet and quantile regression along with tuning of hyperparameters
+The methodology consists of exploring an ensemble approach based on EfficientNet and quantile regression along with tuning of hyperparameters

 ## Results
 The ensemble approach resulted in below scores: